mwatts15/TagFS/README.md

     ./tagfs <mount directory>

 Where `<mount directory>` is an empty directory.
 TagFS will create the files it needs in what it thinks is your user-data directory (at `~/.local/share/tagfs` on Linux).
 You can add files by moving them to the mount directory.
-Please unmount TagFS properly or you may lose data from changes made while mounted.
+Unmount TagFS properly or you may lose data from changes made while mounted.

 As TagFS is still in active development, the database format has changed and may change in the future.
 There is code to migrate data from an earlier format to the current one.
 If, in the future, a change to the database would require a loss of data, the database will not be upgraded automatically.
 In any case, if an upgrade is attempted on your database, it will be backed up first.